Skip to content

 • How much longer the illness is likely to last

-• When your the thinks they will feel able to return to work or continue working
+• When your employee thinks they will feel able to return to work or continue working

 • Whether the employee feels that their employer should be doing anything to support them